Code-Institute-Submissions/ConRdav-pp4-three-lions_JulyResub/README.md

 ## About

 The main objective of the Three Lions blog is to provide a user-friendly platform for people to discuss the England National Football team and their progress at the World Cup in 2022.
-The target end user is anyone and everyone who is interested in football, and who has a desire to follow and discuss the progress of England’s progress at the World Cup.
+The target end user is anyone and everyone who is interested in football, and who has a desire to follow and discuss England’s progress at the World Cup.

 The blog provides functionality that allows the user to create a personal user account.
 This access thereby permits the user to interact with the forum platform and take part in discussions.
 End users are able to: